utlib/collections-uoft/docs/documentation/metadata_elements.md

 ## pid
 * **Data Type:** string
 * **Input Guidelines:** Enter the Collections U of T identifier for the object.
-PID will also become the end portion of the URL to the object (it helps to have meaningful PIDs - names or titles in the URL can help with Search Engine Optimization)
+PID will also become the end portion of the URL to the object (it helps to have meaningful PIDs - names or titles in the URL can help with Search Engine Optimization).
+See [slide deck](https://docs.google.com/presentation/d/1W2PWTBE22rj15h7FbVDgAv5DIfg33rnn-1vLQZ_qgDw/edit?usp=sharing) on PID/Filename/Identifier tips.
 * **MODS Input Guidelines:** [https://www.loc.gov/standards/mods/userguide/identifier.html](https://www.loc.gov/standards/mods/userguide/identifier.html) with type="local"
 * **Controlled Vocabulary:** No. Where possible, use the call number, accession number, catkey, or meaningful identifier.
 * **Obligation:** required